maierfelix/dawn-ray-tracing/RT_SPEC.md

 | Type | Description |
 | :--- | :--- |
 | Number | The instance id
-| [GPURayTracingAccelerationInstanceDescriptor](#GPURayTracingAccelerationInstanceDescriptor) | The Bottom-Level container with the geometry
+| [GPURayTracingAccelerationInstanceDescriptor](#GPURayTracingAccelerationInstanceDescriptor) | The instance data to update with

 ### GPURayTracingShaderBindingTable